Limited Purpose Flexible Spending Account (LPFSA) Support

 - Name of patient who received service or incurred expense

-Note: Credit card receipts are not sufficient unless they include the above information.
+Note: A credit card receipt is not sufficient documentation unless the receipt includes the above information.

 -